One of the most prevalent Animal Stereotypes

 Which food the animal character loves is determined mostly by the character's species, and is usually universal across series, companies, and even media.
 Sometime these diets are true.
 For example, cats really do go nuts for fish.
 Others are so ridiculously false that it's amazing how they ever got started, but have been presented to us as true so often, that it's weird to think that it can't be true

 .
-Could you imagine a mouse not liking cheese?
+Could you imagine a mouse not liking cheese?note

 Compare Trademark Favorite Food